 Check out my guide below on creating titles that attract clicks:

-The second benefit to optimizing your YouTube video titles is that they play a huge role in the SEO of your videos and channel.
+The second benefit to optimizing your YouTube video titles is that they play a huge role both in indinvidual video SEO and overall YouTube channel SEO.

 They should be consistent and keyword-rich and if you follow my formula in the guide below you’ll be building relationships between your videos that will get you appearing more in the Suggested Videos sidebar: